This page is continually improving.

 Only if you want to be a chemist.

-People have been making beer for centuries under some pretty "primitive" conditions.
-Learn about sanitation and a few basic concepts and you and your beer will be fine.
+People have been making beer for centuries under pretty "primitive" conditions.
+Learn about sanitation and a few basic concepts, and you and your beer will be fine.

 What if I do something wrong?
 No one will die!

-Those "sour beers" everyone is raving about, they are essentially "funky tasting" beer (aka "skunked" beer), from bacteria or mold infecting the beer during fermentation.
-With "sour beers," they introduce the bacteria on purpose.
-You would likely get yours due to sanitation issues.
-It may look/taste bad, but it is the same mold that grows on bread and is the basis for penicillin.
+Those "sour beers" everyone loves were initially "funky" beers (aka "skunked" beers) from bacteria or mold infecting the beer during fermentation.
+Today's "sour beers," they introduce the bacteria on purpose.
+You would likely get yours from sanitation problems.
+It'll look/taste bad, but it's the same mold that grows on bread (Penicillium).

-Well, unless you break one of 3 simple rules!
+Well, only if you broke one of 3 simple rules!

-ABC is not concerned with small-batch homebrewers if they follow these simple rules.
-It is when the homebrewer stops following the rules, that ABC gets concerned.
+ABC (Alcoholic Beverage Control) is not concerned with small-batch homebrewers if they follow these simple rules.
+It is when the homebrewer stops following the rules that ABC gets concerned.

 -

-Do not make more than 200 gallons/yr for a household of 2 adults (that is a lot of beer)
+Do not produce more than 200 gallons of beer per year - that is really a lot of beer

 -